hifrank/chef_cpanm/README.md

 chef_cpanm Cookbook
 ===================
-use cpanminus to install cpan packages. currently just test on centos.
+use cpanminus to install cpan packages according to https://metacpan.org/pod/App%3a%3acpanminus#Downloading-the-standalone-executable currently just test on centos 6.4.

 Requirements
 ------------